 Keep in mind that you will be walking on sand, thus take along appropriate shoes.
 And use baby carriers instead of strollers.

 The Purple Iris – Netanya 2018

 We returned to Netanya Poleg Nature Reserve in 2018.
 We hit the reserve on a Saturday morning, and we arrived quite late (around 11:00).
-The nearby parking is quite small (suitable for several dozen cars) and there were many people.
+The nearby parking is relatively small (suitable for several dozen cars) and there were many people.
 Thus, we parked further away, on Sderot Ben Gurion Street.
 And if you do not want to walk for 15 min from the parking to the park, as we did, then either come earlier or do not visit during Saturdays.

 Access to Poleg Nature Reserve is free, and there are no lavatories.
 If you are looking for a restroom, you will need to cross the bridge and visit nearby Winter Lake Park.